-The Traffic Map Page shows surrounding TAS traffic data in relation to the aircraft's current position and altitude, without basemap clutter.
+The Traffic Map Page is the principal map page for showing surrounding TAS traffic data in relation to the aircraft's current position and altitude, without basemap clutter.
 Aircraft orientation is always heading up unless there is no valid heading.
-Map range is adjustable with the RANGE Knob, as indicated by the map range rings.
+Map range is adjustable with the RANGE Knob from 2 to 40 nm, as indicated by the map range rings.